Skip to content

 This is a contributed post from Kane.

-It’s come to a point where no one can ignore climate change and the impact it’s having on people, their homes and their communities.
 One thing we know is we can all strive to become more sustainable.
 Starting at home.
 But how do we do that?
 And how do we do it when there’s no money in the bank to get started?

 The best way to create a sustainable home is to do it in stages.
-Starting with saving up your money and getting onboard with budget-friendly changes straightaway.
+Starting with saving up your money and getting on board with budget-friendly changes straightaway.

 Save Up For Big Ticket Items